diptadas/diptadas.github.io/content/authors/admin/_index.md

 # - Visitors
 ---

-Studying M.Sc. in Computer Science at Baylor University and working as a Research Assistant at Cloud Innovation Lab.
+Studying M.Sc. in Computer Science at Baylor University and working as a Research Assistant at Cloudhubs Lab.

 Completed B.Sc. in Computer Science and Engineering from Chittagong University of Engineering and Technology.
 Worked as a Software Engineer at AppsCode Inc. focusing on cloud technologies and container orchestration techniques.